molivo123/Eagles-SQL-Database/FinalProject408/README.md

 ### No classmates were consulted on this project except for Miles Milosevich, he helped with database Views
 ### Some code was copied from class notes

+###UPDATE SQL code seems to have been lost from this assignment, but I will keep looking.
+It was ###mainly just setting up the Data tables which are populated from these Python scripts anyway.